 - Sufficient moisture

 Green material is high in nitrogen.
-It is usually what we refer to as kitchen scraps like coffee grounds, peelings, fruit cores and eggshells.
+It is referred to as kitchen scraps such as coffee grounds, peelings, fruit cores, and eggshells.
 Any kitchen waste that is not greasy or meat can be composted.
-Manure (not dog and cat waste — only barnyard animals), grass clippings, leaves and weeds are also green materials.
+Manure (not dog and cat waste—only barnyard animals), grass clippings, leaves, and weeds are also green materials.

 Brown material is high in carbon.
-Paper, sawdust, small branches and twigs and straw all fall into this category.
+Paper, sawdust, small branches and twigs, and straw all fall into this category.
 You may not believe that the items have anything to offer your compost, but they certainly do.
-The ratio of nitrogen to carbon ideally works out to be equal parts of both for us on the farm.
-We use all of our stems and any part of the herbs that we are not going to save and what we clean out of the stalls in the goat barn as the majority of our brown and green material.
-Cornstalks and kitchen scraps also get added regularly.
-We never have enough compost, but every bit helps and we do not suffer from drought or standing water like some of our neighbors do.
+The ratio of nitrogen to carbon ideally works out to be equal parts of both.
+Cornstalks and kitchen scraps can also get added.
+Every little bit helps.

 Water is the final key ingredient in a thriving compost pile.
 Without moisture, your pile will take months to do anything, and if dry enough, will not break down at all.
 If your pile is too wet, it will smell and become slimy as the ratio of bad bacteria outweighs the good.
 You want it to remain damp but not dripping wet.
 If you do not get enough rainfall to suffice, dump a bucket over it once a week to keep things moving.
 You will know that your compost pile is right if it becomes hot in the middle.
 This is important to sterilize the compost and kill the weed seeds or bad diseases that may be there.
 The heat is your proof that the ratio is working for your compost pile.